 General Health Care

-Treatment for common problems (e.g., respiratory tract infection, gastrointestinal symptoms, and accident-related injuries; management of chronic illnesses such as diabetes and asthma in cooperation with the student’s physician) are provided.
-Routine diagnostic procedures are also available (e.g., tests for strep throat, urinary tract infection, mononucleosis, and pregnancy).
+Health Services provides basic nursing care for common problems (e.g., colds, cough, stomach ache, minor injuries, etc.).
+Routine diagnostic tests are also available (e.g., tests for strep throat, urinary tract infection, mononucleosis).
 If you need a service that the health center does not provide, the staff will assist you in coordinating health services specific to your needs in cooperation with your insurance company.

 We are unable to provide allergy injections.
 Please check with your doctor for other resources for this service, or another plan of care for your allergies.